CS

 Feature Showdown

-The Ford Mustang features a 13.2-inch touchscreen paired with a 12.4-inch digital dash, while the Mazda CX-90 gets a 10.3-inch display.
+The Ford Mustang features a 13.2-inch touchscreen paired with a 12.4-inch digital dash, while the Mazda CX-90 gets a 10.3-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Ford Mustang stands out with heated front seats, ventilated seats, Bang & Olufsen audio and ambient lighting that you will not find on the Mazda CX-90.
 The Mazda CX-90 counters with power tailgate.
 Which feature set matters more depends on your daily routine and priorities.